-- Change the LAN IP Address (system will reboot automatically). - Change the DHCP Settings. - · Change the Working Modes. - Change the Web Management Port. - Upgrade the firmware of the router (system will reboot automatically). - Restore the router to its factory defaults (system will reboot automatically). - Update the configuration with the file (system will reboot automatically).
+- Change the LAN IP Address (system will reboot automatically). - · Change the DHCP Settings. - Change the Web Management Port. - Upgrade the firmware of the router (system will reboot automatically). - Restore the router to its factory defaults (system will reboot automatically). - Update the configuration with the file (system will reboot automatically).